neutrons/NeuXtalViz-tools/_sources/index.rst.txt

 NeuXtalViz documentation
 ========================

-NeuXtalViz is a modern neutron crystallography toolkit for visualization and analysis of single-crystal diffraction data.
+NeuXtalViz (*new-crystal-vis*) is a modern neutron crystallography toolkit for visualization and analysis of single-crystal diffraction data.
 It provides:

 - Interactive graphical user interface (GUI) for data reduction
 - Support for multiple instruments, mainly time-of-flight Laue